nytro04/billable-hours/README.md

 # BILLABlE HOURS

 ## Brief Overview
-        ```Four(4) tables were created to record data.

 1. Users/Employees Table - contain information relating to employees of the said companies.

 2. Companies Table - contain information pertaining to companies/clients the firm renders service(s) to.

 3. Billable Hours Table - contain a lawyer's timesheet.

 4. Roles Table - contain roles in the law firm.

 - A role is assigned to a user/employee when created

 - Only users/employees with finace roles are permitted to generate invoices.

-        - In a bid to secure the system against unauthorized users, JSON Web Tokens are used to authenticate users and every request made to the system.```
+- In a bid to secure the system against unauthorized users, JSON Web Tokens are used to authenticate users and every request made to the system.

 ## Installation